Hasindri/HLSS/README.md

     python train_hlss_KL.py -c=config/train_hlss_attr3levels.yaml
     ```

-To evaluate with your trained models and save metrics to a CSV file:
+To evaluate with your saved checkpoints and save metrics to a CSV file:
 1. Update the sample config file in `config/eval_hlss_attr128_accplot.yaml` with
     the checkpoint directory path and other desired configurations.
 2. Activate the conda virtual environment.